LewisLee26/space_apps_2024_seismic_detection/README.md

 There are two models used for this project.

-The first is a CNN Autoencoder that is trained on the unlabelled passive Apollo data.
+The first is a Convolutional Neural Network (CNN) Autoencoder that is trained on the unlabelled passive Apollo data.
 This model works by taking the spectrogram as an input, reducing it down into a compressed representation of the input, and then expanding it back up to try and predict the original input.
 The intuition behind encoders is that if it is able to accurately reconstruct the input from the compressed representation, that representation must have learnt some useful and important information about that data.

 ![CNNAutoencoder](images/CNNAutoencoder.png)

 The second model uses part of the CNN Autoencoder that compresses the data and then connects a linear layer at the end.
 This new model is then trained on the labelled data to predict the arrival time of the seismic event.
-The idea is that due to the data already being represented in a compressed and useful way, it will only take a small simple model trained on a small amount of data to predict the arrival time.
+The idea is that due to the data already being represented in a compressed and useful way, it will be easier for a simple model trained on a small amount of data to predict the arrival time.

 ![SeismicEventPredictor](images/SeismicEventPredictor.png)

-### Results

-Images and stats

 ## Run my code